 Maintaining a garden

 Everyone likes to go to a clean and green garden to experience nature.
 Hence any garden whether at home or meant for the public must be well maintained.
 It must be remembered that maintenance of the garden is not only the responsibility of the owner or the state authority but even that of the public who visit the garden regularly.

 Now one need not take a broom and clean the garden but one can make sure to throw garbage in the rubbish bins, use restrooms properly, make sure that pets do not dirty the garden, not to throw food particles on the grass as it attracts insects.
 In fact these small steps can go a long way in keeping the garden litter free.

 Garden waste must be regularly treated and must be disposed of at regular intervals to ensure a healthy and clean environment; be it the public garden or your kitchen garden.

 About the Author

-Josh Clarke is associated with clear it Waste from the last six years.
-Clear it Waste is an organization that is involved in Rubbish Collection London.
+Josh Clarke is associated with Clear it Waste from the last six years.
+Clear it Waste is an organisation that is involved in Rubbish Collection London.
 They takes care of all Rubbish collection needs within the London area for people who need their homes and commercial establishments clean and green.